Minor in Applied Statistics and Analytics

-Kennesaw State University (KSU) offers a Minor in Applied Statistics and Data Analysis.
+Kennesaw State University (KSU) offers a Minor in Applied Statistics and Analytics.
 This Minor has been developed to assist KSU students in two ways:

 - To help KSU students differentiate themselves in a competitive job market after graduation.
 In addition to the broad and deep skills that students will develop through the completion of the Minor, most students will also qualify for one of our software certificates.